New Student Center at the University of the District of Columbia,

 Key Interior Spaces:

-- ballroom, which will provide a mixed-use space that addresses University needs and public design goals
+- Ballroom; which will provide a mixed-use space to address both University and community needs

 New Student Center Projected Milestones

 |Substatial Completion||June 2015|

 |Ribbon Cutting||November 2015|

 Installation of building precast at the Connecticut Avenue elevation is ongoing.
 Metal Panel installation on the west side and installation of skylights have started and is ongoing.
 The first floor sprinkler system installation is complete.
 The second floor sprinkler mains and overhead electrical rough-in installation is ongoing.
 Plumbing/electrical and ductwork installation on the third floor is also ongoing.

 Upcoming activities include: completing the installation of the electrical ductbank along Veazy Terrace, beginning interior wall framing on the first floor, and completing cores and installation for roof drains.

 Please click images below to see larger picture.